 2) Boost Your Mood & Bust Stress: Your changing body, family, and routine could have you a little stressed out, and you aren’t alone!
 Studies show as many as 10-30% of women may suffer from stress-related depression in pregnancy.
 Prenatal exercise can help reduce the incidences of depressive symptoms and help moms clear their minds.
 Take advantage of endorphins- this naturally produced chemical released during exercise is shown to improve your mood and help you more easily manage stress!

 3) Train Your Body for Delivery Day: The average marathon, 26.2 miles, take elite athletes a little over 2 hours to complete.
 This is about the same amount of time, on average, moms can spend in active labor!
 Like any athlete, training your muscles for the required work is the most effective way to be prepared for the big day.
 Specifically training your deep core (‘pushing muscles’), legs, and back, within your total body prenatal exercise program can significantly improve your pregnancy and delivery experience.
 Learning Erica’s Push Prep Method™ could help you ease of and speed of delivering your little one.
-You can find her methods in her book, The Knocked-Up Fitness Guide to Pregnancy and by video in the Prenatal + Postnatal Membership.
+You can find her methods in her book, The Knocked-Up Fitness and Wellness Guide to Pregnancy and by video in the Prenatal + Postnatal Membership.